UWPCE-PythonCert/IntroToPython-2014/Students/ebuer/session_06/readme.md

 def fun(x,y):
     return x + y
 l = [fun]

+l = []
+for i in range(3):
+    l.append(lambda x, e=i: x ** e)

+for f in l:
+    print f
 ```

+lambda can also take keyword arguments, note that the keyword argument is evaluated when the function is created

 ####Applications of lambda: map() and filter()
 Map applies a function to each element in a sequence then returns the resulting new list -- very useful!